ddbj/www/upload-e.md

 ## Data upload {#upload}

 This page explains how to upload data files for DRA/GEA/DDBJ/MetaboBank to the DDBJ file server.

-The hostname and port number of the server.
+### Host name and port number  {#hostandport}

 - Hostname: ftp-private.ddbj.nig.ac.jp
 - Port number: 22

+### Destination directories to upload  {#uploaddestination}

-The destination directories are different between databases.
+The destination directories are different with the databases.
 Do NOT create sub-directories under the destination directories of DRA and GEA.

 - DRA: ~/\<DRA submission ID\> (for example, test07-0018)
 - GEA: ~/gea/\<GEA submission ID\> (for example, ESUB000350)
-- DDBJ: ~/mass
+- MSS: ~/mass
 - MetaboBank: ~/metabobank

 Upload data files too large to upload from the [DDBJ Mass Submission System](/ddbj/mss-e.html) web form according to this page.

 Upload [JGA](/jga/submission-step-e.html) data files to the different server.

+### mass directory  {#mssdirectory}

+* The mass directory is a target to import the files when MSS Application Form is used.
+Therefore only the the submission files should be placed here.
+MSS Application Form reads the files recursively from the subdirectories under mass/.
+* There are some rules for the submission file name.
+As to the compressed files, the files in the compressed archive should be subject to the rule.
+  * File extension of the annotation file should be either one of <span style="background-color: #e8e8e8;">.ann</span>, <span style="background-color: #e8e8e8;">.annt</span>, <span style="background-color: #e8e8e8;">.tsv</span>, or <span style="background-color: #e8e8e8;">.ann.txt</span>
+  * File extension of the nucleotide sequence file should be either one of <span style="background-color: #e8e8e8;">.fasta</span>, <span style="background-color: #e8e8e8;">.seq.fa</span>, <span style="background-color: #e8e8e8;">.fa</span>, <span style="background-color: #e8e8e8;">.fna</span>, or <span style="background-color: #e8e8e8;">.seq</span>
+  * An annotation file and a nucleotide sequence file must comprise a pair.
+The system determines as a pair whose filenames without the extension has the same name.
+    * Excluding the case of re-submitting the submission files as the request from DDBJ curator.
+  * Use alphanumeric and part of symbolic (excluding space, backtick, angle brackets "<>", and parentheses "()") characters for the file name.
+Do not include multibyte character such as Japanese font.
+  * MSS Application Form can import the files from compressed archive.
+The following compression types are available.
+    * gzip, bzip2, xz, lzip, lzma, lzop, zstd, compress
+    e.g.
+    20230322-1.tar.gz
+    20230322-2.tar.bz2
+    20230322-3.tar.xz
+    20230322-4.zip
+    20230322-5.tar.lzma
+    20230322-6.tar.lzo
+    20230322-7.tar.zst
+    20230322-8.tar.Z

 ## Terminal {#terminal}